BU-Spark/CS506-Fall2020-Projects/t_visa_trends_team2/deliverable_0.md

 # Trends in T-Visa Applications.
 ## Team 2: Yizhou Mao, Zixuan Jiang, Heriberto Varela.
 ### Motivation:
 There has been an increase in denials in T-Visa applications (there are 5,000 available per year).
 Never have more than 1,000 been granted in a year and the past few years have seen both an increase in applications and an increase in denials.
-There is a hypothesis that the increase in denials is related to procedural barriers that immigration is constructing to make it more difficult to for applications to find success.
+There is a hypothesis that the increase in denials is related to procedural barriers that immigration is constructing to make it more difficult for applications to find success.

 ### Project goal:
 Categorize and analyze all relevant data to understand trends within the decisions, by analyzing the presence of specific keywords within the texts and to conduct topic modeling.